vishvAsa/kalpAntaram/kANe/v2p1/00/Works_Consulted.md

 TEXTS

 Vedic Samhitās Atharvaveda-S. P. Pandit's edition.
 Kathaka Samhita.-edited by Dr. Sohroeder.
 Maitriyani Sambita-edited by Dr. Schroeder.
-Rgveda-Prof. Max Müller's edition with the com. of Sāyaṇa
+Rgveda-Prof. Max Mūller's edition with the com. of Sāyaṇa

 in four volumes.
 Samaveda--Benfey's edition and Satyavrata Samagrami's edi